Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/03-ResultsStorage.md

 * Primary key: `(job_id, check_id, reference_date)`;
 * `source_id` contains string representation of lists in format `'[val1,val2,val3]'`.
+* `compare_metric` contains sequence of metrics to compare with `[val1,val2]`.
+Usually empty list on single metric, but expression checks can use multiple metrics in their formulas, which will be stored in this field, except the very first metric which is considered as base_metric.

 | Column Name        | Column Type | Constraint |
 |--------------------|-------------|------------|